 I usually use blends for baking, 2-6 flours that work together to mimic wheat-based flour in different applications like bread, cake, cobbler, cookies, pastry or pasta dough.
 I have a number of them but my favorite is one you can buy in most stores.
 King Arthur’s Basic GF Blend; made of a proportional blend of brown rice flour, potato starch and tapioca starch.
 I use it for over 90% of my baking and cooking needs.
 There are a number of blends available from companies like Bob’s Red Mill or Jeanes.
 There are many, many blends provided in gf cookbooks.
 It can be a lot of jars/cans/zip lock bags of blends labeled and stored in your freezer or fridge.
 Some of these blends have a gum like xanthan gum included.
 The gum helps your finished bread/cookie/cake hold together – in wheat based recipes it is the gluten that is the “glue” that holds things together.
 My blend doesn’t have it so I add it based upon my recipe.
 Doesn’t take much xanthan gum; ½-1 tsp is often enough.

 In recent years measure for measure blends also called 1 to 1 or cup for cup have appeared.
 They have a different use; they are for when you want to make a normally gluten based recipe but use a gf flour.
 FYI: most gf recipes have been altered from their original recipe or are created just for gf flour.
-If you want to take those cookies you can’t enjoy and sub in gf flour these new measure for measure blends are perfect to do that.
+If you want to take those cookies you can’t enjoy anymore and sub in gf flour these new measure for measure blends are perfect to do that.
 You don’t need to alter your recipe or add gum.
 The flour blend is made to mimic regular all purpose flour.
 It is not interchangeable with things like the Basic GF Blend from King Arthur that I mention above.
-Don’t use measure for measure in a gf based recipe.
+Don’t use measure for measure in a gf calibrated recipe, use it to make stuff from your old wheat flour based recipes.
 King Arthur or Bob’s Red Mill or a few other companies have a measure for measure blend so get that if you want to take your gluten based recipe and change it to gf.
+I must caution you that these flours don’t work as well if you are replacing flour in a yeast bread recipe.
+Works for quick breads, cookies, muffins, and many cakes but I wouldn’t make my old fav Italian bread recipe with these measure for measure as the result is unlikely to be similar to the recipe as made with wheat based flour.
+Besides, I have an awesome gf Italian bread recipe my family clamors for!

 One more thing, many companies now have gf baking mixes that can be used to make muffins, cookies, cates, etc. They are different from the blends described above.
 Do not substitute those blends for a basic blend like the one I use.
 These blends already have gum, baking powder, salt, etc. added to the flour.
 They are very convenient and there are lots of recipes for using them.